tutorsfi/INU-quiz-demos/README.md

 # Contents of the project!

 I'm building different demo elements for a web survey.
 Inside this project i have different slider examples, a feedback style demo with icons and multi-step questions.
 Everything that i test out regarding the project goes inside this one website.
+On this repository you can find all the code.

+Find hosted website in: https://demosliders.glitch.me

 ## What's in this project?